Curtis Wilbur Sailor Stands Lookout

-Seaman Apprentice Cirecedric Echevarria, from American Canyon, California, stands lookout on the port bridge wing of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in the South China Sea, June 9, 2025.
+Boatswain’s Mate 3rd Class Judah Antwi Boasiako, from Bekwai, Ghana, stands lookout on the starboard bridge wing of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in the South China Sea, June 10, 2025.
 Curtis Wilbur, assigned to the Nimitz Carrier Strike Group, is underway in the U.S. 7th Fleet area of operations on a scheduled deployment, demonstrating the U.S. Navy’s unwavering commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist Seaman Mark Bergado)

 |Date Taken: